-- To understand the working principle and performance characteristics of 3-Phase Induction motor - To determine the operation, characteristics and performance parameters of converters - To describe feedback control and basic components of control drive system b.
+- To understand the working principle and performance characteristics of 3-Phase Induction motor - To determine the operation, characteristics and performance parameters of converters - To describe feedback control and basic components of control drive system a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+b.
 Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.